eduuh/blog/content/en/posts/bashscripting.md

 There are also the information pages called **info** pages.

-## Navigating the Filesystem
+### Navigating the Filesystem

 When you log into the system and reach the command line prompt, you are in your home directory.

-### looking at hte Linux Filesytem.
+### looking at the Linux Filesytem.

 If you're new to the linux sytem,you may be confused by how it refences files and directories, especially if you're used to the way microsoft windows system does.

 Linux stores files within a single directory structure calle a **virtual directory**.
 The virtual directory contains files paths from all the storage devices installed on the computer, merged into a single directory structure.

-The linux virtual directory structure contains a single base directory, called the **root**.
-Directories and files beneath the root directory are listed based on the directory path used to get to them.
+The linux virtual directory structure contains a single base directory, called the **root**.Directories and files beneath the root directory are listed based on the directory path used to get to them.

 In linux you will see files paths similar to the following

  /home/edd/Documents/test.md

 Notice the path does not provide the **drive** the file is stored on.